 A valid passport is required, with a minimum of 6 months validity remaining after your date of entry to Rwanda.

-Visas cost US$ 60 and can be arranged via your High Commission / Consulate prior to travel or bought upon arrival.
-However, visitors arranging Visas on arrival are advised to complete an Entry Facility Form prior to travel.
+* NB Visitors arranging Visas on arrival are advised to complete an online Entry Facility Form prior to travel.
 This allows visitors:

 Please note for Visas: 2 passport-size pictures are required when you travel (white background) and you will require a supporting letter from our Rwanda agent verifying your purpose of travel and ground arrangements.
 You will also need proof of travel insurance.